paloukari/OrcaDetector/README.md

 ### Running inference with labeled test set

-If the symbolic link `orca_weights_latest.hdf5` points to the weights you want to use for inference, then you do not need to specify a path to the weights.
-Similarly, if the symbolic link `label_encoder_latest.p` points to the trained label encoder that you want to use, you do not need to specify a path to the label encoder.
+If the symbolic link `/results/vggish/weights.best.hdf5` points to the weights you want to use for inference, then you do not need to specify a path to the weights.
+Similarly, if the symbolic link `/results/label_encoder_latest.p` points to the trained label encoder that you want to use, you do not need to specify a path to the label encoder.

 ```
 python3 orca.py \